Agrylin (Anagrelide Hydrochloride)

 Seek immediate medical attention if you experience:

-- Heart problems including heart attack, stroke, or disturbed heart rhythm
+- heart problems including heart attack or stroke

-- Yellowing of skin and eyes caused by liver inflammation (hepatitis)
+- yellowing of the skin and eyes (hepatitis)

 Important Warnings